AdnanQureshi3/guardon/CONTRIBUTING.md

 All pull requests are reviewed for warnings, and maintainers may request fixes or clarifications before merging.

+## Warning Strictness

+Guardon strives to enable the strictest practical warning flags in ESLint and other code quality tools.
+We regularly review and update our linting configuration to catch as many issues as possible early in development.
+Contributors are encouraged to propose stricter rules or additional checks if they help improve code quality and maintainability.

 ## 🏆 Pull Request Excellence

 **What makes a PR mergeable:**